darkwhispering/EP-Hashimage/readme.txt

 URL’s are being curled and cached for 10-12 minutes using the Wordpress Transients API.

-The plugin, when enabled, exposes a template tag which you can add to your theme:
+The plugin, when enabled, exposes a template, shortcode, widget and a settings page.

-`<?php
-if(function_exists('hashimage')){
- echo hashimage('hashtag=unicorn&limit=5');
-}
-?>`

-or you use the shortcode in your post and pages

-`[hashimage hashtag="unicorn" limit="5"]`

-or add the widget in any of your widget areas.

-You will get an optionpage in the settings meny section with settings for thumbnails sizes in widget and shortcode.
-There is also an option for async loading, with that on `true` your page will load faster, show image in lightbox or original source, what network to search in and if the plugin should autoload every 15 min.

 Some notes/known bugs:

 * The Twitter API only returns the latest results when searching on hashtag, so the result set is limited due to this.
-* The Instagram API required a client_id that you need to get from http://instagram.com/developer/
+* The Instagram API required a client_id that you need to get from http://instagram.com/developer/ [Follow this guide](http://darkwhispering.com/wp-plugins/ep-hashimage/get-a-instagram-client_id-key) if you don't know how to get one.
 * The Instagram API limits the search result to around max 20 images right now.
 * A documentation page is on the why with better info on how to use the plugin.
 * This beta will break old settings!
 Make sure you go over your settings again.